eea/eea.app.visualization/README.txt

 =====================
-EEA App Visualisation
+EEA App Visualization
 =====================
-`EEA App Visualisation`_ is the Core API for `EEA Daviz`_.
+`EEA App Visualization`_ is the Core API for `EEA Daviz`_.
 This package was added in order to be able to use `EEA Google Charts`_ without `EEA Exhibit`_ and viceversa or any other visualization library as a standalone visualization or as part of a bundle package (`eea.daviz`_)